Content Types (Entities) in WordPress

 wp_2_links

-The storage engine is a part of the database that is responsible for reading and writing data.
+The storage engine is the part of the database responsible for reading and writing data.
 Starting from MySQL version 5.5, the default storage engine is InnoDB.
-This is the most commonly used data storage engine, as it has row-level locking instead of full table locking (which is crucial for performing mysqldump exports/ backups), supports transactions (allowing SQL queries to be committed and rollbacked), and has full support for foreign keys and relationship constraints.
+This is the most commonly used data storage engine because it has row-level locking instead of full table locking (which is very important when performing mysqldump exports/backups), supports transactions (allowing SQL queries to be committed and rolled back), and has full support for foreign keys and relationship constraints.

-MyISAM was a data storage engine that was previously used in WordPress, and you might still have old WordPress sites running on it.
-Some sites may even have a mixture of tables using both MyISAM and InnoDB.
+MyISAM was the data storage engine that was previously used in WordPress, and you may still have old WordPress sites running on it.
+Some sites may even have a mix of tables using both MyISAM and InnoDB.

 Tip: Convert MyISAM to InnoDB using phpMyAdmin to improve database performance.

-You may have encountered character encoding issues when migrating a WordPress database from one server to another and wondered about character sets and collations mentioned in support articles.
+You may have encountered character encoding issues when transferring a WordPress database from one server to another and wondered what character sets and collations are mentioned in support articles.
 So what are character sets and collations?

-MySQL character set is a set of characters allowed in a string.
-There are 26 characters in the alphabet, from a to z.
-Each letter is assigned a number, for example, a = 1, b = 2, c = 3, and so on.
-A letter is a character, and the associated number is the character encoding.
+A MySQL character set is a set of characters allowed in a string.
+In the alphabet, there are 26 characters - from a to z.
+Each letter is assigned a number, for example, a = 1, b = 2, c = 3 and so on.
+A letter is a character, and the associated number is the encoding.

-The combination of all letters from a to z and their corresponding numeric encodings forms a character set.
-MySQL supports many character sets that allow storing almost any character in a string.
+The combination of all letters from a to z and their corresponding numeric encodings makes up a character set.
+MySQL supports many character sets that allow virtually any character to be stored in a string.

-most collations have a host of rules, not only for distinguishing letter case, but also for distinguishing accents (an accent is a mark attached to a character, as in German Ö), as well as for matching multiple characters (for example, a rule according to which Ö = OE in one of two German collations).
+most collations have multiple rules, not only for distinguishing letter case but also for distinguishing accents ("accent" is a mark attached to a character, as in the German Ö), as well as for matching multiple characters (for example, a rule that states Ö = OE in one of the two German collations).

-MySQL allows setting character sets and collations at four levels: server, database, table, and column.
+MySQL allows character sets and collations to be set at four levels: server, database, table, and column.

 For WordPress sites, the recommended character set is utf8mb4, and the recommended collation is utf8mb4_unicode_520_ci.
-In WordPress 4.2, tables were switched from the utf8 character set to utf8mb4, allowing for storing 4-byte Unicode characters, meaning that the database can store any Unicode characters.
+In WordPress 4.2, tables were converted from the utf8 character set to utf8mb4, allowing for the storage of 4-byte characters, meaning that any Unicode characters can be stored in the database.
 Peter Tasker wrote an excellent guide for developers on how Unicode works.